-I’m pretty good at remembering to charge everything before heading to the field, transmitters, receivers, etc. However, I often overlook the flight box since it doesn’t need to be charged every time.
-This also means it’s dead when I needed it most.
-My solution was a “cigarette lighter plug” wired into the flight box.
-Now I can just plug it into the car while driving to or from the flying field.
+Even if you’re good at remembering to charge everything before heading to the field, transmitters, receivers, etc, you may overlook the flight box since it doesn’t need to be charged every time.
+This also means it’s dead when you need it most.
+One solution is a “cigarette lighter plug” wired into the flight box.
+Now you can just plug it into the car while driving to or from the flying field.
 It is always charged and ready to go — problem solved!

 Little screws, big trouble

-I thought of this trick when putting the very small and very hard to handle tiny screws into my Cub hubcaps.
-First I used a pair of tweezers, but the screws were hard to handle and would drop and fall off my bench onto the floor.
-I would spend more time looking for them then it would take to install them.
-Then I placed the screws into the holes and put a piece of clear tape over them.
-This would hold them there while I placed the hubcap down onto the tire.
-Now I can easily start the screw by poking the screwdriver through the tape and turning them.
-This worked very well and will work on any little screws that need to be put into a pre-drilled hole.
+Tiny screws are the worst.
+You can use a pair of tweezers, but the screws are hard to handle and will often drop and fall off the bench onto the floor.
+Solve this by placing the screws into the holes and put a piece of clear tape over them.
+This will hold them there while you place the hubcap down onto the tire.
+Now you can easily start the screw by poking the screwdriver through the tape and turning them.
+This works very well and will work on any little screws that need to be put into a pre-drilled hole.